aws-samples/private-link-cross-account-access-for-msk/README.md

-   mskClusterArn is the ARN of you MSK cluster (required), allowedPrincipal is the ARN of the role with policy permissions to create NLB, target groups, VPC endpoints and Dynamo DB table (required), region is the region your cluster is in (assumes us-east-1 if not provided), targetPort is the port your MSK cluster Nodes are listening on (defaults to 9094), lbListenerPort is the port that NLB listeners should listen on (defaults to 9094)
+   mskClusterArn is the ARN of you MSK cluster (required), allowedPrincipal is the identity principal in Account B that has access to the endpoint service in Account A, and can be IAM users, IAM roles or AWS Accounts, region is the region your cluster is in (assumes us-east-1 if not provided), targetPort is the port your MSK cluster Nodes are listening on (defaults to 9094), lbListenerPort is the port that NLB listeners should listen on (defaults to 9094)